handsontable/hyperformula/README.md

 ## Errors

 Not every cell can be correctly evaluated.
-In such case, our engine returns one of the following errors:
+If this is the case, our engine returns one of the following errors:

 - DIV0 - division by zero
 - CYCLE - the cell belongs to a cyclic dependency
 - REF - reference to a non-existing address (i.e. OFFSET(A1,-1,-1))
-- NAME - unknown function name or parsing lub tokenization error (i.e. =A-100)
+- NAME - unknown function name or parsing / tokenization error (i.e. =A-100)
 - VALUE - wrong type of an arguments (i.e. 5+”aa”)
 - NUM - problem with computing the answer (i.e. ACOS(5)=?)
 - NA - wrong number of arguments of a function